0

 • Grade: 3 · Subject: Science

-• Time: 15–20 minutes
+• Time: 10–15 minutes

-Teachers can integrate this resource into their science block in under 2 minutes.
+Teachers can integrate this resource into their science block in under two minutes.
 Simply print the PDF (30 seconds), distribute it to students as a reading guide or reference sheet (30 seconds), and review the stages as a whole class or in small groups (1 minute).
 Its self-explanatory layout makes it an ideal choice for emergency sub plans or independent station work during a biology unit.

-This worksheet is aligned with `3-LS1-1`: "Develop models to describe that organisms have unique and diverse life cycles but all have in common birth, growth, reproduction, and death."
+This worksheet is aligned with 3-LS1-1: "Develop models to describe that organisms have unique and diverse life cycles but all have in common birth, growth, reproduction, and death."
 It also supports ELA standards for reading informational text by requiring students to connect illustrations with technical descriptions.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.